eversonchoma/eversonchoma/README.md

 <h2>and welcome to my github!</h2>

 ### About me:
-I'm a software developer with fullstack experience.
+I'm a software developer.
 Entrepreneur, self-taught and passionate about learning.

 <h3> email - everson.choma@gmail.com </h3>